horacephair/horacephair.github.io/index.md

 Morning
 * Saturday morning kid-oriented breakfast/brunch at Monster Palace.
 Probably there will be waffles, potentially pumpkin bread french toast.
 People without children will obviously be welcome!

-BEFORE HIGH NOON?
-(Megan and Chase have to depart for circus class around 11:30.
-Though the party can go on, and pictures can be taken without our presence.)
-* Line up the children oldest to youngest for a group photo.
-Yes, we can include your pregnant belly(s).

 Afternoon
 * 1:30-3 SPA TIME.
 * Play games at Saluthaus